 The Social Security Administration (SSA) is the office that administers Social Security and SSI disability benefits throughout the country.
-In addition, West Virginia plays a part in the disability process for its residents, through its Disability Determination Section (DDS), which falls under West Virginia's Division of Rehabilitation Services.
-Here is some state-specific information about applying for disability benefits in West Virginia.
+But West Virginia plays a part in the disability process for its residents, through its Disability Determination Section (DDS), which falls under West Virginia's Division of Rehabilitation Services.

 Charleston Disability Determination Section